gocd/www.go.cd/_posts/2015-04-27-Feature-Branch-Support.markdown

 ---

-As always, Go questions can be asked at [go-cd](https://groups.google.com/forum/#!forum/go-cd).
+As always, Go questions can be asked on the [mailing list](https://groups.google.com/forum/#!forum/go-cd).